Research Snapshot

 That matters most in regions where gas infrastructure is insufficient, renewable buildout is delayed, or grid interconnection is too slow.
 In those systems, coal plants become reliability assets first and environmental liabilities second — at least in the near term.

 For equity markets, that can support coal producers, rail and logistics exposure tied to thermal-coal movement, and utilities with existing dispatchable fleets.
-It can also complicate the investment case for companies that assumed an immediate, linear decline in coal generation.
+It can also complicate the exposure case for companies that assumed an immediate, linear decline in coal generation.

 Winners and losers